nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Deleting a test: `delete test`
 Allows you to delete a test event based on its index in the list.

-Firstly, type ‘delete’ in the command line as seen below, followed by the category type which is the test.
+Firstly, type `delete` in the command line as seen below, followed by the category type which is the test.
 Afterwards, key in the corresponding index of the test you would like to delete.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.

 ![deletetest1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/delete_test_1.png)